Finding coherent node groups in directed graphs: Introduction

 We consider discovering ordered partitions in a directed graph.
 That is, given a graph, our goal is to divide the vertices in a \emph{sequence} of $k$ groups such that each group is as coherent as possible while (backward) cross edges are minimized.

-We focus on using $L_2$ error though our approach will work on any centroid-based objective.
-The \np-hardness of clustering immediately implies the hardness of our problem.
-In order to solve our problem we consider two approaches.
+We focus on using $L_2$ loss, though our approach will work on any centroid-based objective.
+We will refer to this problem as \prbgts.
+The \np-hardness of clustering immediately implies the hardness of \prbgts.
+In addition, we prove that \prbgts is \apx-hard by reducing the problem from the feedback arc set problem.

+To solve \prbgts, we first consider an exact solver based on mixed integer linear programming.
+Unfortunately, this is usable only for small cases, and therefore, we consider several heuristics.

-The first approach is a greedy search where we decrease the cost by moving the vertices from one cluster to another.
+First, we consider a greedy search where we decrease the cost by moving the vertices from one cluster to another.
 We show that by using a common $L_2$ decomposition we can run a single iteration in $\bigO{k(nd + m)}$ time, where $n$ and $m$ are the numbers of nodes and edges, and $d$ is the number of features.

-We also propose an iterative approach where we fix centroids and optimize partition, and then fix partition and optimize centroids.
-Unlike with $k$-means algorithm, finding an optimal partition for fixed centroids is \np-hard.
+We also propose an iterative approach where we fix centroids and optimize the partition, and then fix the partition and optimize centroids.
+We refer to the first problem as \prbgtspalt.
+Unlike with the $k$-means algorithm, solving \prbgtspalt is \np-hard.

 We then consider two common special cases.
-We show that if the input graph is a tree, we can find the partition with dynamic programming in $\bigO{dn}$ time.
+We show that if the input graph is a tree, we can solve \prbgtspalt with dynamic programming in $\bigO{dn}$ time.
 We also show that if $k = 2$, we can find the partition with a minimum cut in $\bigO{n(d + m)}$ time.
-For a general case, we propose an algorithm that enumerates all pairs of groups and optimizes them using minimum cut while keeping the remaining groups fixed.
+For a general case, we propose an algorithm that enumerates all pairs of groups and optimizes them using a minimum cut while keeping the remaining groups fixed.

+In addition, we propose two linear program approaches for \prbgtspalt: one for the general case, and one for a special case where we penalize backward cross edges and forward cross edges equally.
+We show that the former yields a $k - 1$ approximation guarantee while the latter yields a $\frac{k + 1}{3}$ approximation guarantee.